allyporwal/finishers-flask/README.md

 All HTML and CSS was validated on the [W3C Markup Validation service](https://validator.w3.org/).
 All Python code was checked for syntax on [ExtendsClass](https://extendsclass.com/python-tester.html). javascript code was tested on [Esprima](https://esprima.org/demo/validate.html).
 No errors were shown in the HTML, CSS, JS or Python code.

+The app has been tested on a variety of different devices and browsers.

+1. iPhone XR

+    - The app was tested on Safari, Firefox and Chrome and perfomed as intended in both vertical and horizontal orientations

+iPad Pro

+The website was tested on Safari and performed as intended in both orientations Acer Laptop with touchscreen

+The website was tested on Firefox and Chrome and performed as intended in both touchscreen and normal mode 21.5 inch iMac with 1080p display

+The website performed as intended on Chrome and Safari iPhone 5, 6/7/8, 6/7/8 plus, iPad, various android phones, laptops and a 4K monitor were all simulated in Chrome Developer Tools to check for responsiveness

+All performed as intended